 For your benefit, we’ve compiled some of the top reasons high-volume eCommerce sellers shy away from using automated ad tools and how to navigate those challenges.
 We’ve also included a list of automated ad strategies eCommerce sellers can use to run more profitable online businesses.
 So, let’s dive in!

 Personalization in advertising is becoming more important as consumers demand customized, unique journeys.
 In fact, 94% of businesses stated that personalization is critical to current and future success.
 At first glance, automated ad strategies can give an impersonal impression due to their generic and mechanical nature.
 As a result, some eCommerce sellers avoid automated ads and ad tools altogether.

-Although an automated advertising process seems to be the way of the future, it’s predicted that in 2022, 20% of the advertising process will be focused on brand value and storytelling.
+Although an automated advertising process seems to be the way of the future, it’s predicted that by 2022, a significant portion of the advertising process will be focused on brand value and storytelling.
 These marketing components require a humanized, personal touch.
 Within email marketing campaigns, for example, putting extra emphasis on humanizing the ad design and targeting the correct audience before using automated ad tools is one way to strike the balance.

 While difficult, integrating efficient automation tools into your ad strategy while staying true to personalization of the customer’s journey is sure to pay dividends going forward; balancing the efficiency of automation with human-centric personalization is key.

 Attempting to scale an under-performing ad campaign via automation isn’t a viable strategy.
 Using ad automation tools on a campaign that may have other issues altogether (copy, creative, etc.) is a frustrating approach that won’t offer significant conversions or helpful data collection.
 Many eCommerce sellers stop short of using automated ad tools simply because they don’t have existing marketing campaigns with successful enough track records.